-A Year 6 residential provides pupils with the chance to experience learning outside the classroom; to enhance social skills, friendships and practice life skills in a different context to gain confidence and take risks.
-For some pupils it is their first chance to be away from home in a secure environment with trusted and known adult.
+Historically older pupils have been offered an annual residential opportunity to High Ashurst outdoor education centre.
+Residential activities provide pupils with the chance to experience learning outside the classroom; to develop independence, enhance social skills, friendships and practice life skills in a different context to gain confidence and take risks.
+For some pupils it is their first chance to be away from home in a secure environment with trusted and known adults.

 Long Term plans

-These plans provide the distribution of the subject content over a one or three year cycle, depending on the subject (National curriculum and EYFS).
-Pupils progress from EYFS to stages 1 (Lower School) to 2 (Upper School) as they move through the school.
+These plans provide the distribution of the subject content over a one, two or three year cycle, depending on the subject (National curriculum and EYFS).
+Planning for pupils progresses from EYFS to Lower School and then Upper School as they move through the school.